cychen2021/issre22/README.md

 # issre22

-Repository to store the experimental data of my ISSRE22 paper
+This is the repository to store and share the experimental data of my ISSRE'22 paper.
+The constraints used in the experiments are in constraint.xml.